Apple Watch ban: Here’s what happens next

 “With a single update, Apple thus eliminated competition that consumers clearly wanted and needed, depriving them of choice for heart rate analysis that is better than what Apple can provide,” AliveCor wrote in its May 2021 complaint.
 “And all for an incremental value gain for an already-two-trillion-dollar company.”

-Apple argued that it’s under no obligation to provide its platform for use by another company.
+Apple argued that it’s under no obligation to to provide its platform for use by another company.

 A federal judge in March 2022 ruled against Apple’s bid to dismiss the lawsuit, stating that the update’s purpose was to “prevent third parties from identifying irregular heart rate situations and from offering competing heart rate analysis apps.”